QuantEcon/lecture-python.myst/lectures/egm_policy_iter.md

 import numpy as np
 import quantecon as qe
-from interpolation import interp from numba import jitclass, njit, float64 from quantecon.optimize import brentq import matplotlib.pyplot as plt
+from interpolation import interp from numba import njit, float64 from numba.experimental import jitclass from quantecon.optimize import brentq import matplotlib.pyplot as plt
 %matplotlib inline